Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

 The strategy is to find a homotopy retraction of $\iota$, i.e., a map $r : \| B \|\to \| A \|$ together with a homotopy $ \| A \| \times \| \Delta^1 \| \to \| A \|$ between $r \iota$ and the identity.
-In fact, we construct this homotopy on $\| A \|$ as the restriction of a homotopy on $\| B \|$, and therefore prove that $\iota$ is a homotopy equivalence.
-(We will need this stronger statement in the proof of Proposition~\ref{prop:EPisKan}.)
-This is achieved by a direct application of corollary \ref{cor:relhorninc}.
-More precisely, we choose a sequence of relative horn inclusions from $A = \sd^i \Lambda^n_k$ to $B = \sd^i \Delta^n$, for each $i \geq 0$, $n > 0$ and $0 \leq k \leq n$, and apply corollary~\ref{cor:relhorninc}. \end{proof}
+In fact, we construct this homotopy on $\| A \|$ as the restriction of a homotopy on $\| B \|$.
+(We will need this stronger statement in the proof of \cref{prop:EPisKan}.)
+This is achieved by a direct application of \cref{cor:relhorninc}.
+More precisely, we choose a sequence of relative horn inclusions from $A = \sd^i \Lambda^n_k$ to $B = \sd^i \Delta^n$, for each $i \geq 0$, $n > 0$ and $0 \leq k \leq n$, and apply \cref{cor:relhorninc}.
+(A proof that such a sequence exists can be found in Moss~\cite[Proposition~19]{Moss}.)
+That the resulting homotopy preserves the $0$-simplices of each horn follows directly from its construction. \end{proof}